saiboxx/chexray-inversion/README.md

 An important building block of our pipeline is the progressive growing generator of [Segal et al.](https://link.springer.com/article/10.1007/s42979-021-00720-7).
-However, they seem to have removed their model weights from their [repository](https://github.com/BradSegal/CXR_PGGAN) and we are not in the position to release a copy of the generator.
+However, it seems that the weights of the generator were removed from their [repository](https://github.com/BradSegal/CXR_PGGAN) and we are not in the position to release it again.

 The data used for training is the NIH Chest X-ray 14 dataset, which is available [here](https://nihcc.app.box.com/v/ChestXray-NIHCC).
 Our default path for the dataset